byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-12-03 Error-Handling.md

 - `On Error Resume Next`, ignore all future errors, just keep trucking
 - `On Error Goto 0`, stop execution immediately at the next error

 If you are savvy about searching online for solutions to your problem, you will often see option 1 listed as the "go to" (or is it `GoTo`, ha!) solution for getting around an error.
-In the technical sense, yes, `On Error Resume NExt` will absolutely get you around an error.
+In the technical sense, yes, `On Error Resume Next` will absolutely get you around an error.
 It will by definition ignore the error and just keep going with execution.
 For the vast majority of workflows, this is an awful approach.
-Very often an error is indciating that something has gone awry from your expectations.
+Very often an error is indicating that something has gone awry from your expectations.
 If those expectations were reasonable, then it is very likely that future code will not work as intended.
-Therefore,e if you are getting an error, you should give serious consideration to finding the source of it before you `Resume NExt` through it.
+Therefore,e if you are getting an error, you should give serious consideration to finding the source of it before you `Resume Next` through it.
 Ignoring an error that should have been addressed nearly always causes more pain later.

 THe other harsh approach to respond to an error is to force execution to stop immediately.
 This prompts the user with the popup about how to proceed.
-THis prompt is helpful because it gives two options that may allow you to solve the problem.
+This prompt is helpful because it gives two options that may allow you to solve the problem.
 THe first is `Continue` which will attempt to run the line of code again that cause the issue.
 If the error still persists, then you will simply get it again.
 No harm.
 However, it is also possible to change the state of Excel while the prompt is visible.
 T his means that if your code was relying on an `ActiveChart` and you did not select one; you will be able to select a chart before hitting `Continue`.
 This can be a quick way out of a problem if you are confident where the error occurred.
 If you are programming only for yourself, this can also be a clean way around dealing with waiting for user input using another `GoTo` approach down below.
 Having said that, allowing a user to deal with an error prompt is absolutely awful in terms of usability.

 The second way you can deal with these error prompts is by hitting `Debug`.
 This is likely the first response when an error occurs because you are very unlikely to know where the exact error occurs.
 Once you've seen it however, then you may be able to contue above.
 THe nice thing about debugging the error is that you get some powerful tools to try and solve the problem.
-For a full overview of debuggin, check out the other section (TODO: add link).
+For a full overview of debugging, check out the other section (TODO: add link).
 The specific features that are nice for dealing with error sinclude:

 - Locals window, which will provide an overview of all the local variables and their current state
 - Set next statement, which will allow you to skip over an error or rerun a line of code whose state may have changed between executions
 - Immediate window, which will allow you to either run arbitrary commands or possibly output information about the program state.

-All of htose tools combined should make it possible for you to determine the source of an error.
-Once you have determine the source of an error, you can then set about resolving the rror, again using the debug tools.
+All of those tools combined should make it possible for you to determine the source of an error.
+Once you have determine the source of an error, you can then set about resolving the error, again using the debug tools.
 Once you have solved the problem, you should give serious consideration to then adding that solution to the code using proper error handling techniques.
 Again, it is absolutely awful to present the user with an error dialog and expect them to be able to figure it out.
 Even if you are the user, you will absolutely tire of dealing with error prompts that can be handled with proper handling.

 If you want to address an error, there are a couple of ways to handle that.
 They all rely on using the `On Error Goto LABEL` technique.
-This allows the code execution to jump to a speciif place in your code.
+This allows the code execution to jump to a specific place in your code.
 That area in your code is then able to do a couple of helpful things:

 - Query the state of the `Err` object
 - Attempt to address the error and then kick code back to the previous spot